Pap Madison Cabin: Restorations

-In 1926 Alice Gossage, the owner of the local newspaper, spearheaded an effort to repair and move the cabin to Halley Park, just west of downtown Rapid City.
+In 1926 Alice Gossage, the owner of the Rapid City Journal, spearheaded an effort to repair and move the cabin to Halley Park, just west of downtown Rapid City.

 The Minnilusa Pioneer's Association donated local artifacts for display in the cabin, thus creating the first history museum in the Black Hills.
 The United States Department of the Interior's Sioux Indian Museum shared the site with the Minnilusa Pioneers.

 In 2012, the cabin was lifted from its foundation and moved to a location in front of The Journey Museum.

 Status on the National Register

 In 2017, the cabin was removed from the National Register of Historic Places and added to the South Dakota State Register of Historic Places.
 The cabin, which was moved from its location at Halley Park to the Journey Museum, had alterations done to its foundation to make the interior of the building more visible.
 These alterations were found to not meet the criteria of the National Register.